phasefx/cognitive-genepool/03-cg_PHB.md

 > A class is only allowed if it owns a control function that cannot be subsumed by any existing class under polycomputing.
 > **If removing a class does not create a specific, recurring failure pattern, that class is decorative.**
 > Patterns, values, and constraints are not classes.

+Without that sledgehammer, we can make up new classes all day long, and even with it, these things exist on a gradient and there's plenty of space in the gaps.

+> This is not a taxonomy.
+This is not a personality test.
+These are lenses that may give you leverage.

 **Wizard** — representation / world-model control  (slow System 2)
 How humans build and trust representations.